- Types Of Questions

 What are your proudest achievements?

-Last semester I was named “most valuable rookie” on the student newspaper team.
-Even though it’s not a big award, it was so rewarding to hear from my peers that they admired my dedication to the newspaper and my faithful reporting on school events.
+Last semester, I was honored to be named “most valuable rookie” on the student newspaper team.
+While it may not be a significant award, it was rewarding to receive recognition from my peers for my dedication and reporting on school events.

 -